Leni Riefenstahl: Thwarted film projects

 Most of Riefenstahl's unfinished projects were lost towards the end of the war.
 The French government confiscated all of her editing equipment, along with the production reels of Tiefland.
-After years of legal wrangling, these were returned to her, but the French government had reportedly damaged some of the film stock whilst trying to develop and edit it, with a few key scenes being missing (although Riefenstahl was surprised to find the original negatives for Olympia in the same shipment).
+After years of legal wrangling, these were returned to her, but the French government had reportedly damaged some of the film stock while trying to develop and edit it, with a few important scenes being missing (although Riefenstahl was surprised to find the original negatives for Olympia in the same shipment).
 During the filming of Olympia, Riefenstahl was funded by the state to create her own production company in her own name, Riefenstahl-Film GmbH, which was uninvolved with her most influential works.
 She edited and dubbed the remaining material and Tiefland premiered on 11 February 1954 in Stuttgart.
 However, it was denied entry into the Cannes Film Festival.
 Although Riefenstahl lived for almost another half century, Tiefland was her last feature film.

 Riefenstahl tried many times to make more films during the 1950s and 1960s, but was met with resistance, public protests and sharp criticism.
 Many of her filmmaking peers in Hollywood had fled Nazi Germany and were unsympathetic to her.
 Although both film professionals and investors were willing to support her work, most of the projects she attempted were stopped owing to ever-renewed and highly negative publicity about her past work in Nazi Germany.